-The Company has a \$50 million uncommitted line of credit with its investment custodian at December 31, 2015 and December 31, 2014, effective during the period from May 1 thru January 31, with a provision for increase to \$100 million annually during the period of February 1 thru April 30.
-Under the arrangement, the investment custodian has agreed to review the Company's Consolidated Financial Statements on a regular basis so that the Company may borrow funds for general corporate purposes or place letters of credit without the normal lengthy credit review process.
+The Company has a \$50 million uncommitted line of credit with its investment custodian at December 31, 2016 and December 31, 2015, effective during the period from May 1 thru January 31, with a provision for increase to \$100 million annually during the period of February 1 thru April 30.
+Under the arrangement, the investment custodian has agreed to review the Company's Consolidated Financial Statements on a regular basis so, that the Company may borrow funds for general corporate purposes or place letters of credit without the normal lengthy credit review process.
 The uncommitted nature of the line provides the investment custodian the flexibility to deny use of this line if it is so inclined.
-In 2015 and 2014, the Company borrowed and repaid \$70 million and \$90 million against the Line of Credit, respectively.
+In 2016 and 2015, the Company borrowed and repaid \$70 million against the Line of Credit.